bassyface/ece-communications-labs/_GRC-tutorials/tutorial1.md

 - Replace the *Add* block with a [Multiply](https://wiki.gnuradio.org/index.php/Multiply) block.
 What output do you expect from the product of two sinusoids?
 Confirm your result on the Scope and FFT displays.

-{% include alert.html title="Note" content="The other math operations under the *Math Operators* category and experiment with a few to see if the result is as expected." %}
+{% include alert.html title="Note" content="The other math operations are under the *Math Operators* category.
+Experiment with a few of them to see if the result is as expected." %}

 ## Filters